-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on our evaluation under the framework in Internal Control - Integrated Framework, our management has concluded that our internal control over financial reporting was effective as of December 31, 2004.
+In making this revised assessment, management, including our principal executive officer and principal financial officer, used the criteria set forth in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on those criteria and management's revised assessment, management concludes that, solely as a result of the material weakness described above, the Company did not maintain effective internal control over financial reporting as of December 31, 2004.

-Deloitte & Touche LLP, an independent registered public accounting firm, has issued an audit report on our management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2004 which is included herein on page 69.
+Deloitte & Touche LLP, the Company's independent registered public accounting firm, has issued an attestation report on our revised assessment of the effectiveness of our internal control over financial reporting as of December 31, 2004 and such report is included herein.

-CENTERPOINT ENERGY, INC. AND SUBSIDIARIES STATEMENTS OF CONSOLIDATED OPERATIONS
+STATEMENTS OF CONSOLIDATED OPERATIONS